stl-tech/stltech.org/content/member-handbook.md

     rough geographic area of the work site.
 Examples would include:
     "Chesterfield", "Near Forest Park" or "At T-Rex".
   - Your Relationship to the Role: Job postings MUST disclose the relationship of the post to the company or role.
-This includes explicity diclosure if you are a first or third party recruiter, or if you currently work at the company.
+This includes explicit diclosure if you are a first or third party recruiter, or if you currently work at the company.
 "Unaffiliated" is a valid option, however any recruiters found to not have disclosed that they are recruiters when posting jobs will be